fiveman1/rbhopdog/README.md

 # rbhopdog

-discord.py bot that uses primarly strafes.net api among other things
+discord.py bot that uses primarily the strafes.net api to access data from rbhop/rsurf among other things

 Commands: